Scriptorium tag: V

 • ⲁⲓϫⲟⲟⲥ ϫⲉⲙⲏⲡⲟⲧⲉ ⲛⲧⲉⲟⲩⲗⲟϫⲗϫ ⲧⲁϩⲟⲓ · ϩⲛⲧⲉϩⲓⲏ · And I said.
 Will not a fainting sickness come upon me on the road?
 Life of Pisentius part 1 (urn:cts:copticLit:lives.pisentius.budge:1-31)

-Search for more examples for the lemma ⲗⲟϫⲗϫ with any sense (ANNIS search)
+Search for more examples for the lemma ⲗⲟϫⲗϫ with any sense in sahidic (ANNIS search)

 See also: